miklosme/gl-react-color-blending/README.md

 `import ColorBlending, {getAllBlendNames, blendModeCodes} from 'gl-react-color-blending';`

-`getAllBlendNames`: Every support blend mode name in an array.
+`getAllBlendNames`: Every supported blend mode name in an array.

-`blendModeCodes`: Shader codes in text.
-You can inject it to your own GLSL code with ES2015 template strings.
+`blendModeCodes`: Shader codes in plain text (glsl code).
+You can inject it to your own shader code with ES2015 template strings.

 ## Licence